Synthetixio/SIPs/content/sccp/sccp-313.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Register a Rewards Distributor to the Spartan Council pool on Base, so that rewards and incentives can be distributed to LPs.
+Register a USDC Rewards Distributor to the Spartan Council pool on Base, so that USDC incentives can be distributed to LPs.

 ## Abstract